xSetrox/chatPlus/readme.md

 ![chatPlus](https://images2.imgbox.com/a0/a9/xEdIqtC6_o.png)
 # chatPlus
-chatPlus intelligently replaces the default chat system with a new, sophisticated, configurable one.
+chatPlus intelligently replaces the default GTA:O chat system with a new, sophisticated, configurable one, while sticking to its roots.
+It makes using the chat a lot more fun, a lot more useful, and a lot less of a headache.
 Some features of chatPlus include:
 - Muting player chats
 - Coloring player names conditionally, i.e modder names are colored red